rwitzel/CouchRepository/README.md

 For Java 8 try [Java8Paranamer](https://github.com/rwitzel/Java8Paranamer).
 This is one class you can copy to your source code.
 Be aware that even for JDK 8 you have to activate a compiler option: `-parameters`.

-Then For both JDKs you will create the CouchDbCrudRepositoryFactory a bit differently.
+Then configure a custom CouchDbCrudRepositoryFactory with your chosen paranamer.

     factory = new CouchDbCrudRepositoryFactory(new ViewParamsMerger(.. your paranamer here...));